Teaching

 Problem 4:

-The total cost of attending Northeastern University includes tuition, room and board, travel and personal expenses, fees, and books.
+The total cost of attending Northeastern University includes tuition, room and board, and "student fees" (plus travel, books, and miscellaneous personal expenses, but we'll leave those out to keep things simple).

-Write a Scheme expression that computes the total cost of attending Northeastern for 1 semester.
+Write a "Beginner Student Language" (BSL) expression that computes the total cost of attending Northeastern for 1 semester.

 (Hint: http://www.neu.edu/admissions/costs/tuition.html)

-Assuming a student takes 5 classes each semester, there are two semesters per year, and each class meets 3 times a week for 12 weeks, write a Scheme expression that computes the cost of each lecture (or, equivalently, what you pay to sleep late and skip one lecture).
+Assuming a student takes 4 classes a semester, there are two semesters a year, and each class meets 3 times a week for 13 weeks, write a BSL expression that computes the cost of each lecture (or, equivalently, what do you pay to sleep late and skip one lecture).